wes648/Westerfit.jl/README.md

 #### Natively in Windows
 1. Install [Julia](https://apps.microsoft.com/detail/9njnww8pvkmn?ocid=webpdpshare).
 2. Open Julia.
-Enter `]` to enter package mode.
-Enter `add Westerfit`.
+Press `]` to enter package mode.
+Enter `update` and then `add Westerfit`.
+The download may take some time.
+3. Before using westerfit, you will need to create an input file, "molnam.inp", and a line list, "molnam.lne".
+The "molnam" string should be a helpful file name.
+Make sure these are in the same directory as each other.
-3. To use Westerfit, open your Command Line.
+4. To use Westerfit, open your Command Line.
 Navigate to the directory your input "molnam.inp" is in.
 Enter `julia`.
 You should see the Julia startup.
 ```
 using Westerfit
 westerfit("molnam")